The-Grand-Combination/The-Grand-Combo/README.md

 <br clear="left"/>

 And we are always looking for new developers interested in helping the development of the mod!
-Hit the discord up and go to #modder-recruiting.
+Hit the discord up and go to #modder-recruiting and don't forget that Victoria 2 needs text files to be encoded in Windows 1252 or special characters in utf8 it will look weird in game.

 ## Submods
 ![mapskinsbanner](https://user-images.githubusercontent.com/32886642/209603162-9b771f08-2384-4526-a3cb-fa31a77229a9.png)